Icinga/icinga-powershell-framework/doc/31-Changelog.md

 * [#265](https://github.com/Icinga/icinga-powershell-framework/pull/265) Fixes `Test-Numeric` to now accept negative numeric values and als fixes errors, causing `.` to be allowed multiple times. `ConvertFrom-TimeSpan` now properly prints on negative values if the time provided is positive or negative and also prints microseconds as `us` in case the value is loer than `1ms`
 * [#269](https://github.com/Icinga/icinga-powershell-framework/pull/269) Fixes unhandled exception on `Set-IcingaCacheData`, as the `-ErrorAction Stop` argument was not set and therefor the function never halted on errors
 * [#272](https://github.com/Icinga/icinga-powershell-framework/pull/272) Fixes invalid unit conversion, in case first char of a string is matching time metrics

+## 1.4.2 (2021-07-09)

+### Security Fixes

+* [#298](https://github.com/Icinga/icinga-powershell-framework/issues/298) Fixes possible security vulnerability on Icinga for Windows service registration, by not quoting the service path on registration

+You can read more on this on the [Knowledge Base Entry](https://icinga.com/docs/icinga-for-windows/latest/doc/knowledgebase/IWKB000009/) with further details, on how to apply the fix and test if you are affected.

 ## 1.4.1 (2021-03-10)